thelazercat77/umamusume-sweepy-testfork/README.md

 ## Known Bugs

 - Skills are sometimes not being bought at the end of the run; this happens very rarely.
 Still verifying if this is fixed.
 - Bot is still getting stuck on some screens, fallback should get it unstuck.
-Should mostly be fixed now.
+I'm fixing these as I see them.
+- Clock usage is not implemented in MANT yet.
+I wouldn't trust my clocks to it, so it's not a high priority.
 - URA/Unity are not tested and may not work.
 This only works for MANT.

 ## Added Features / Changes from core Sweepy